 Among the various available materials systems, our choice for the source fell on GaAs quantum dots grown by droplet etching epitaxy.
-The major advantage of this technology is the capacity to generate highly entangled states^{19,20}, up to 0.98 fidelity to a Bell state21.
-The emission wavelength of emission can be designed within the high-efficiency spectral region of femtosecond Ti: sapphire lasers and silicon-based avalanche photodiodes and fine-tuned with strain or external fields to match Rb-based slow-light media^{22-24} and quantum memories^{25,26}.
-While, on the one hand,
+The major advantage of this technology is the capacity to generate highly entangled states-up to 0.98 fidelity to a Bell state18-due to control over the in-plane symmetry of the nanostructure and to the fast recombination times with respect to the characteristic coherence time between the two bright exciton states^{29,30}.
+The emission wavelength of emission can be chosen by fabrication design within the highefficiency spectral region of femtosecond Ti:sapphire lasers and silicon-based avalanche photodiodes and finetuned with strain or external fields to match the operational requirements of Rb-based slow-light media^{31-33} and quantum memories^{34,35}.